supercollider/rfcs/rfcs/0001-make-platform-support-guarantees-explicit.md

 # Implementation

 Implementation of this RFC consists of the following:
-- adding CI jobs as outlined in "Enforcement" above
+- add CI jobs as outlined in "Enforcement" above
+- gather an approximate list of known-to-work platforms and toolchains
-- adopting documentation as outlined in "Documentation" above
+- add documentation as outlined in "Documentation" above
-- notfiying the development and user communities of these guarantees

 # Drawbacks

 None I can think of at present, everyone benefits from greater transparency and accountability.

-# TODO

-- What to document where?

 # Reference release dates and CI info